russelljjarvis/ScienceAccess/README.md

 # Developer Overview
 Non-science writing is often expressed with a less complex and more engaging writing style.
-We believe that this makes it more accessible relative to other academic science writing.
-This means that reading scientific writing is often more complicated, making it unaccessible to many individuals.

-Unfortunately, writing styles intended for different audiences are predictably different.
-We show that computers can sample a large variety of web documents, and then document their sentiment, complexity, and other metrics that define its readability.
+We believe that this makes it more accessible to a broad audience.
+In contrast, scientific writing is often more complicated.
+This is due to the tendency of scientists to use more complex, jargon-heavy language.
+This can make it inaccessible to many individuals.
+Here we sample a large variety of web documents, and then document their sentiment, complexity, and other metrics that define its readability.

 Multiple stakeholders benefit when science is communicated with lower complexity.
 Namely, more accessible science writing allows knowledge to be more readily transferred into public awareness.
 Objectively describing the character of the different writing styles will allow us to prescribe how to shift academic science writing into a more accessible niche, where science can more aggressively compete with pseudo-science, and blogs.